virtusize/virtusize.github.io/source/integration-guide/advanced.rst

 setAvailableSizes(sizesList)
     **sizesList** - Array, list of product sizes.

-    Sets the product sizes that are in stock, to be used in the widget.
+    Sets the product sizes that are in stock to be used in the widget.
 Must contain the original size identifiers, not the regional names.
 The names provided here must correspond to size identifiers for each product.